torik42/YaLafi/README.md

-Application Python scripts like [yalafi/shell/shell.py](yalafi/shell/shell.py) from section [Example application](#example-application) can access an interface emulating Tex2txt/tex2txt.py by
+Application Python scripts like [yalafi/shell/shell.py](yalafi/shell/shell.py) from section [Example application](#example-application) can access an interface emulating tex2txt.py from repository Tex2txt by
 ```
 from yalafi import tex2txt
 ```